Ultra Short-Term Bond ETF (BIL) Hits New 52-Week High

 Why the Move?

-The short-term corner of the Treasury market has been an area to watch lately, given the return of volatility in the stock market.
-Renewed fears of the Federal Reserve’s interest rate outlook are weighing on the ongoing stock rally, compelling investors to hoard cash once again.
+The short-term corner of the Treasury market has been an area to watch lately, given the stock market turmoil.
 As such, the appeal for cash-like ETFs has been on the rise as investors seek to mitigate the risk of a decline in the stock market.
+BIL invests in ultra short-term bonds and look compelling in the current market turmoil.

 More Gains Ahead?